RuthrapathyK/GameOnChip/README.md

 Driver_TM4C123GH6PMI:

-The purpose of the repository is to develop own custom RTOS from scratch using TM4C123GH6PMI microcontroller
+The purpose of the repository is to a mini game using 2.8TFT touch display and TM4C123GXL evaluation board

 The microcontroller is present in the Evaluation Kit EK-TM4C123GXL.
 The drivers are developed from scratch.
 From the scratch development includes
     1. Writing Make file